 Put simply, trompe l'oeil is the art of illusion.
 And the images we've brought together here will seriously make you question your eyes.

 Trompe l'oeil (trick of the eye) is the term used for the technique of using realistic imagery to create an optical illusion of depth.
 Artists have been practising it for centuries to create stunning illustrations and fool their audience.
-And these brilliant examples are no exception.
-Prepare to be amazed, and tell us your favourite example of trompe l'oeil in the comments...
+And these brilliant examples of trompe l'oeil are no exception.
+Prepare to be amazed!

 Felice Varini is a Swiss born artist based in Paris.
-For over thirty years now, he's been creating remarkable, geometric trompe l'oeil installations around the world.
+For over 30 years now, he's been creating remarkable geometric trompe l'oeil installations around the world.
 Painting primarily on architectural spaces such as buildings and walls, each of his works has a single vantage point in which a precise geometric shape appears.
 Genius.

-German street painter Edgar Mueller is a master of fun trompe l'oeil work, this crevasse piece being a perfect example.
+German street painter Edgar Mueller is a master of fun trompe l'oeil work – this crevasse piece being a perfect example.
 Mueller's website is filled with awe-inspiring images of incredibly detailed and realistic street paintings, which include waterfalls, trees and caves.
-We know this particular example isn't real but that wouldn't stop us thinking twice before standing on it.
+We know this trompe l'oeil artwork isn't real but that wouldn't stop us thinking twice before standing on it.

 Located in Roundstone St in Trowbridge, UK, this trompe l'oeil is thought to be the biggest in the country.
 The realistic house design, created by artist Roger Smith and Wiltshire Steeplejacks, was installed on the blank wall in October 2003 to commemorate the 25th anniversary of Trowbridge civic society.